PNNL-Comp-Mass-Spec/MetabolomicsCCS/README.md

 Please conform to the eslint style guide to keep code consistant and easy to read.

 ## Hosting your own webserver
-after starting the server open a modern browser and go to localhost:8080
+After starting the [Mongoose web server](https://www.cesanta.com/) open a modern browser and go to localhost:8080